View on GitHub

 go build -o main . # Binary named "main" is meaningless

 Seeing /app/main in a container tells you nothing.
-Seeing /app/curator-bybit provides information.
+Seeing /app/my-cool-program provides information.

 Generally, a single repository should build a single binary and be buildable with simply go build.
 If the repo is laid out differently or contains multiple binaries, perhaps you’re being overly clever.
 Clear is better than clever.
 Simple is easier to debug in a crisis.